-- All residential Planning Areas shall be designed as interconnected neighborhoods; - The size and configuration of neighborhoods shall ensure that housing, jobs, daily shopping

-- needs and other essential activities are within walking distance of each other; - As many activities as possible shall be located within walking distance of mass transit; - The neighborhoods shall contain a diverse mix of housing types to enable residents from a wide range of economic levels, age groups, and household types to live within its boundaries, including residences for-sale and for-rent; - The neighborhoods shall contain an ample supply of publicly and privately maintained open space in the form of squares, plazas, greens, gardens, paseos, parks whose frequent use is encouraged through their placement and design.
-The formal neighborhood parks, and pocket parks are proposed to be for the private use of on-site residents, with the exception of The Village Green, which could be a public recreational space. squares, The plazas, courtyards within the Mixed Use Planning Areas are proposed to be public spaces; - Publicly and privately maintained spaces shall be designed to encourage the attention and presence of people at reasonable hours of the day and night;
+- All residential Planning Areas shall be designed as inter- connected neighborhoods; - The size and configuration of neighborhoods shall ensure that housing, jobs, daily shopping needs and other essential activities are within walking distance of each other; - As many activities as possible shall be located within walking distance of mass transit; - The neighborhoods shall contain a diverse mix of housing types to enable residents from a wide range of economic levels, age groups, and household types to live within its boundaries, including residences for-sale and for-rent; - The neighborhoods shall contain an ample supply of publicly and privately maintained open space in the form of squares, plazas, greens, gardens, paseos, and parks whose frequent use is encouraged through their placement and design.
+The formal neighborhood parks, and pocket parks are proposed to be for the private use of onsite residents, with the exception of The Village Green, which could be a public recreational space.
+The plazas, squares, and courtyards within the Mixed Use Planning Areas are proposed to be public spaces; - Publicly and privately maintaied spaces shall be designed to encourage the attnetion and presence of people at reasonable hours of the day and night; - · Neighborhoods shall have well- defined edges

-- Neighborhoods shall have welldefined edges created by lively mixed use areas, variation among streets, and uniquely landscaped environments; - The neighborhoods shall be connected by pedestrian friendly streets, pedestrian paths, and bicvcle paths providing interesting routes to destinations.
-The streets and paths shall be of appropriate size based upon their intended use, spatially defined by buildings, trees and lighting, and high-speed discourage shall traffic; - The residential buildings shall be designed with authentic architecture on all sides of the buildings; - The design features along the fronts of residential structures shall relate the dwelling to the street, park, or landscaped courtyard.
+- created by lively mixed use areas, variation among streets, and uniquely landscaped environments; - The neighborhoods shall be connected by pedestrian friendly streets, pedestrian paths, and bicycle paths providing interesting routes to destinations.
+The streets and paths shall be of appropriate size based upon their intended use, spatially defined by buildings, trees and lighting, and shall discourage high-speed traffic; - The residential buildings shall be designed with authentic architecture on all sides of the buildings; - The design features along the fronts of residential structures shall relate the dwelling to the street, park, or landscaped courtyard.
 Where feasible, the building design shall orient stoops, porches, living rooms, and other more public spaces toward the street; and - Each neighborhood within the Specific Plan shall have a distinctively European or other compatible architectural style.